 So, parents use tough love for various reasons, some good but some not so good.

 What Is Real Toughness

-Real toughness is having the tenacity and the strong will to overcome adversities, AND *the ability to still be kind and caring in the face of hardship*.
+Real toughness is having the tenacity and the strong will to overcome adversities and the ability to be still kind and caring in the face of hardship.

 That should be the kind of toughness we want our children to develop.

-Being nurturing and supportive can.
+Being nurturing and supportive parents to our kids can.

 A firm and kind parent can raise a much stronger child than a mean and cruel parent can.